Sunday, April 29, 2012

 The newly built Haus Elephant as a national-socialist shrine

-The most important addition to the new building was a balcony meant for der Führer from where he could address the people in the marketplace.
+The most important addition to the new building was a balcony meant for der Führer to address the people in the marketplace.
 In the following years, self-proclaimed Nazi dignitaries used to use it more than he did.

 Today's interior still breathes the Nazi architecture, a strange mixture of neo-realism and cold splendor like door frames made from marble and metallic luminous elements.